Kent Denver Sports Performance has three interwoven pillars that make up the content of what we do and teach:

 "I enjoy watching the students grow as people the more they learn."

-Ms. McLeod joins Kent Denver's athletics team after a stellar college career playing both field hockey and lacrosse at the Division 1 level.
+Ms. McLeod joined Kent Denver's athletics team in 2019, after a stellar college career playing both field hockey and lacrosse at the Division 1 level.
 She has worked as a coach and counselor at field hockey and lacrosse camps across the country and served as a fly-fishing guide at the A Bar A Ranch in Wyoming.